|

 5.14.2

-However, when heated above 75oC, the formation of sodium
+However, with hot concentrated sodium hydroxide solution, above 75oC, the formation of sodium

 chlorate(V) predominates as well as sodium chloride.